The OTHER Coronation to Which

 Instead, too often, we talk around him rather than talk about him.
 Would we act that way in an audience with the new King Charles III?
 Of course not.
 We’d talk to him, and then later, we’d talk about him.
 Well, the fact is that every day we are alive in union with Christ Jesus, we are sharing a constant “audience with the King.”

-Why don’t we start a conversation about the Coronation?
+Why don’t we start a conversation

 I wonder what would happen if Christian leaders convened for three days specifically to explore the wider dimensions of Christ’s coronation?